-All staff will be provided with a copy of our school's Code of Conduct at induction which sets out the school's expectations of staff behaviour.
+All staff will be provided with a copy of our school's Staff Code of Conduct, Online Safety Policy and the Acceptable Use Agreement at induction which sets out the school's expectations of staff behaviour.
 We will review our Code of Conduct regularly and ask staff to ensure that they are familiar with the current version.
 Staff are expected to carry out their duties in accordance with the Code of Conduct.